remideboer/android-webview-camera/README.md

 1. **Launch the app** - The camera will start automatically
 2. **Grant permissions** - Allow camera access when prompted (first time only)
+3. **Switch modes** - Use the Photo/Video toggle button above the capture button
-3. **Take photos** - Tap the large round capture button
+4. **Take photos** - In Photo mode, tap the large round capture button
+5. **Record videos** - In Video mode, press and hold the capture button (turns red while recording), release to stop
-4. **Photos are saved automatically** - Check your Pictures folder
+6. **Photos/videos are saved automatically** - Check your DCIM folder (camera photos location)
+7. **Share content** - Use the "Share Photo" button to share photos/videos with other apps
+8. **Scan QR codes** - Press "Start QR Scan" button (camera starts automatically if needed), scan QR codes with visual indicator
-5. **Delete if needed** - Use the "Delete photo" button to remove the last photo
+9. **Delete if needed** - Use the "Delete photo" button to remove the last photo or video

 ## How It Works

 This app uses a WebView to load an HTML-based camera interface.
 The browser's camera API (`getUserMedia`) continues to work even when the native camera app fails, providing a reliable workaround for the ASUS Zenfone 8 camera issue.

 - **WebView-based** - Uses Android WebView for camera access
+- **MediaRecorder API** - Records videos using browser's MediaRecorder API (MP4 format)
-- **Native file saving** - Photos saved via Android MediaStore API
+- **Native file saving** - Photos and videos saved via Android MediaStore API
+- **QR code detection** - Uses BarcodeDetector API for QR code scanning with visual feedback
 - **Secure context** - WebView provides secure context for camera APIs
 - **No server required** - Everything runs locally on your device
+- **Dynamic layout** - Automatically adjusts video preview size to fit all buttons on screen

 ## Permissions